Ochaco Uraraka: Critical response

 Manga and anime-related publications have both praised and criticised Ochaco.
 Daniel Kurland of Den of Geek praised her character development and personality.
-A writer for the Anime UK News praised the character for her kindness.
+A writer for Anime UK News praised the character for her kindness.
 Nick Valdez of ComicBook.com commended Ochaco's performance in the 14th episode of the sixth season and regarded her as a highly important character in that episode.
 Editors at Abema favoured Ochaco's appearance in the first episode of the second season, especially when she was a child.
-They wrote that viewers appreciated Ochaco's appearance as a child and lauded her desire to help her parents from a young age in that episode.
-Himanshi Jeswani of FandomWire said that Ochaco's powers were underutilised despite being important to the narrative, compared her to Marvel Comics' character Greg Willis, and criticised Horikoshi for not giving Ochaco or other female characters enough character development in My Hero Academia.
-She wrote that fans said Horikoshi disregarded his female characters despite these characters' potentials.
+They wrote viewers appreciated Ochaco's appearance as a child and lauded her desire to help her parents from a young age in that episode.
+Himanshi Jeswani of FandomWire said Ochaco's powers were underutilised despite being important to the narrative, compared her to Marvel Comics' character Greg Willis, and criticised Horikoshi for not giving Ochaco or other female characters enough character development in My Hero Academia.
+She wrote that fans said Horikoshi disregarded his female characters despite their potential.

 Sam Leach of Anime News Network and Alex Osborn of IGN commended her performance against Katsuki Bakugo and noted the importance of this event for her character growth.
 Editors at Abema highlighted Ochaco's and Himiko's final encounter and Himiko's death as being unsettling for viewers.
 Eric Himmelheber of Anime Corner praised Ayane Sakura's and Misato Fukuen's performances in the 20th episode of the seventh season, despite Sakura's attachment to Ochaco and her crying during the episode's recording session.
 Mario Taschler of Anime2You wrote that fans criticised Horikoshi's portrayal of female characters in My Hero Academia and that the confrontation between Ochaco and Himiko, although noteworthy, could be seen as childish.
-Tarun Kohli, also of FandomWire, noted that Ochaco's and Himiko's conflict throughout the series was important.
+Tarun Kohli, also of FandomWire, noted Ochaco's and Himiko's conflict throughout the series was important.
 He stated that if Katsuki had fought Himiko instead, fans would have preferred having Katsuki as her opponent because of their destructive tendencies.
-Despite these tendencies, as Himiko chose to be evil, Katsuki chose to be good.
+Despite these tendencies, while Himiko chose to be evil, Katsuki chose to be good.

 Analysis

 Satomi Miyama analysed speech patterns of characters from shōnen manga such as My Hero Academia, Bleach, and One Piece.
-She found that Ochaco's idiolect is generally gender-neutral, but slightly leaning towards masculine speech patterns, and Ochaco uses Japanese honorific speech less frequently than do Izuku and Tenya Ida.
+She found Ochaco's idiolect is generally gender-neutral, but slightly leaning towards masculine speech patterns, and Ochaco uses Japanese honorific speech less frequently than Izuku and Tenya Ida.
 The gender-neutral speech aligns with her sociability and frank demeanour.
-In another study, Yūko Uchida of Saitama University found that Ochaco is less individualistic compared to Izuku.
-Derek McGrath found that Ochaco has permanent blushes to show innocence.
-Maria-Teresa De Rosa Palmini, Laura Wagner, and Eva Cetinic of the University of Zurich found that Ochaco has been amongst the most common anime figures to be used in text-to-image models.
+In another study, Yūko Uchida of Saitama University found Ochaco is less individualistic compared to Izuku.
+Derek McGrath found Ochaco has permanent blushes to show innocence.
+Maria-Teresa De Rosa Palmini, Laura Wagner, and Eva Cetinic of the University of Zurich found Ochaco was amongst the most common anime figures used in text-to-image models.